yuzhouguangc/yuguang_website/_pages/services.md

 - Founding co-Director of [Environmetrics Webinar Series](https://www.environmetrics.xyz/), 2022.

+- Chair of ASA Business and Economic Statistics Section (JSM), 2022.

 - Session chair of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD), 2021.

 - Co-organizer of the [IJCAI-PRICAI Workshop on Blockchain and AI](https://blockchaindataanalytics.github.io/IJCAI2020/index.html), (BAI@IJCAI-PRICAI), 2021.